Deputy, suspect shot during chase in Greene County

 Officials said the deputy was trying to stop 40-year-old Devin Bigler from speeding on Highway 58 near Stantonsburg.

-A chase ensued and ended when Bigler rammed his car into the deputy's cruiser.
+Bigler refused to pull over.
+He only came to a stop after ramming his car into the deputy's vehicle.

-Once he stopped, deputies said the suspect got out of his car and fired shots, hitting the deputy in the arm.
+Once he stopped, Bigler got out of his car and shot at the deputy, hitting him in the arm.

 Stay on top of breaking news stories with the ABC11 News App